-Please contact us at firstname.lastname@example.org if you are interested in being a head coach or assistant coach for a team.
+Please contact the Executive Director of NRFA, Mark Morgan email@example.com if you are interested in being a head coach or assistant coach for a team.
 We'll send you more information and link for the NCYSA background check that is required of all our volunteers that have direct contact with our players.

 There is a question on the player registration form asking if a parent would like to coach.
 If the parent responds, yes, we will forward further information.
-Please also feel free to contact us at email@example.com if you are interested in being a head coach or assistant coach for a team.
+Please contact the Executive Director of NRFA, Mark Morgan firstname.lastname@example.org if you are interested in being a head coach or assistant coach for a team.

 Game schedules are posted in Teamsnap, for each team, two weeks before the season begins.